 Nine Elms on the South Bank is already home to thousands of established employers – from independent shops and cafes, to the M16 headquarters and Macmillan Cancer Support Head Office.
 It includes the country’s biggest wholesale fresh produce market, the small enterprise cluster at Stewarts Road and Vauxhall’s thriving evening and night-time economy.

 Supply Nine Elms on the South Bank is a free programme of supply chain development workshops, presentations by Nine Elms developers, one-to-one support, networking and Meet the Buyer events.
-The programme is designed to help Lambeth and Wandsworth businesses, who provide building and construction related services, grow, reach new clients and be fit to compete for new contracts.
+The programme was designed to help Lambeth and Wandsworth businesses, who provide building and construction related services, grow, reach new clients and be fit to compete for new contracts.
+The first phase of the programme attracted around 240 local businesses and a reported £1.192 million of contract “wins” for businesses in the two participating boroughs with potentially much more in the pipeline as a result of the introductions made.